daniel-sunyou-li/TTTT_TMVA_DNN/README.md

 which submits Condor jobs, each representing a different input subset to be trained.
 The results and logs are stored in `condor_log` where the desired result is the ROC value, which is contained in the `.out` file.
 ### 1.3.2 Resubmit failed Condor jobs ###
 Some jobs will fail since the same `.h5` file will be used when preparing `ROOT.TMVA.factory()` by competing Condor jobs with the same number of inputs.

+To check the status of the Condor job, use the command: `condor_q`

 You can identify a failed job by noting a small `.out` file size and checking the `.err` log.
 In the case of failed jobs, run the script:

 `python resubmitCondorVariableImportanceDNN.py`